 Massachusetts General Laws require the adoption and implementation of a District Curriculum Accommodation Plan (DCAP), which is intended to guide principals and teachers in ensuring that all possible efforts are made to meet student needs in general education classrooms and support teachers in analyzing and accommodating the wide range of student learning styles and needs that exist in each school.
-The DCAP also informs families about the variety of available support to all general education students.
 The DCAP describes accommodations and instructional supports and strategies that are available in general education.